The gender pay gap gets a lot more play than the gender wealth gap: 145 times more results in a Google search, to be exact.

-Actions: Read up on some recent research around how career breaks affect women’s wealth.
+Actions: Career breaks affect women’s wealth.
 Learn what to do to prepare for kids financially.
-Schedule a career transitions coaching session to position yourself well going out or going back in.

 Earnings: Yes, of course, some of this wealth gap is about what you earn as well.
 We’ve got you.

 Actions: Get our advice on negotiating a job offer or a raise.
-Book a negotiating strategy coaching session.
 And start comparing salaries with everyone.
 Literally everyone.
 (How else will you know what to ask for?)

 All women, non-binary people, and anyone else who identifies as underrepresented because of their gender identity.

 As of July 6, 2020, a Google search for “gender pay gap” returns 7,520,000 results, and a search for “gender wealth gap” returns 51,900 results.